kranzuft/AERRDM-DOCS/mobile_process.rst

 Responding to Requests
 ----------------------

 To help a user appropriately respond to a mobile request, the most relevant information pertaining to the request is presented to the user before they have to respond.
-This information includes the street address of the destination, route overview, the event's severity and the event's classification.
+This information includes the street address of the destination, arrival deadline, route overview, the event's severity and the event's classification.

 .. figure:: img/mobile_request_manual.png
     :scale: 33%
     :alt: Request Screen

     Figure 2.3: Request Screen

+The destination, classification and deadline are annotated as 2, 3 and 4 in the above figure showing the request screen.
+Once

 Viewing the Route
 -----------------